Killing of Muammar Gaddafi: Capture and killing

 Gaddafi took refuge in a large drainage pipe with several loyalist bodyguards.
 A nearby group of NTC fighters opened fire, wounding Gaddafi in the leg and back.
 According to one unnamed NTC fighter, one of Gaddafi's own loyalists also shot him, apparently to spare him from being captured.
 A group of rebels approached the pipe where Gaddafi was hiding and ordered him to come out, which he did slowly.
 He was then dragged up to his feet as rebels shouted "Muammar, Muammar!"

 A United Nations report published in March 2012 gave a different account of Gaddafi's capture.
 Gaddafi was wounded by fragments of a grenade thrown by one of his own men, which bounced off a wall and fell in front of Gaddafi, shredding his flak jacket.
 He sat on the floor dazed and in shock, bleeding from a wound in the left temple.
 Then one of his group waved a white turban in surrender.

 Gaddafi was killed shortly afterwards.
-There are conflicting reports.
-According to one report, Gaddafi said "Please don't shoot!" before being shot and, when questioned by Misratan rebel fighters about the damage done to Misrata by his forces, denied any involvement and begged his captors not to hit or kill him.
+There are numerous conflicting accounts regarding details and circumstances of his killing.
+According to a Misratan rebel fighter, when he asked Gaddafi about the damage done to Misrata by his forces, he denied any involvement and quietly asked his captors not to kill him.
 One fighter demanded that Gaddafi stand up, and he struggled to do so.
 Gaddafi can be heard in one video saying "God forbids this" and "Do you know right from wrong?" when being shouted at by his captors.
-In a video of his arrest he can be seen lying on the hood of a car, held by rebel fighters.
+In a video of his arrest he can be seen lying on the hood of a Toyota truck, held by rebel fighters.
 A senior NTC official said that no order was given to execute Gaddafi.
 According to another NTC source, "they captured him alive and while he was being taken away, they beat him and then they killed him".
-Mahmoud Jibril gave a different account, stating that "when the car was moving it was caught in crossfire between the revolutionaries and Gaddafi forces in which he was hit by a bullet in the head".
+However, the prime minister of the NTC Mahmoud Jibril gave a contradictory account, stating that "when the car was moving it was caught in crossfire between the revolutionaries and Gaddafi forces in which he was hit by a bullet in the head".

-Several videos related to the death were shown on television and circulated on the Internet.
-The first shows footage of Gaddafi alive, his face and shirt bloodied, stumbling and being dragged toward an ambulance by armed militants chanting "God is great" in Arabic.
+Several videos related to the death were shown on television and circulated on the internet.
+The first shows footage of Gaddafi alive, his face and shirt bloodied, stumbling and being dragged toward an ambulance by armed militants chanting "God is the Greatest" in Arabic.
 The video shows Gaddafi being sodomized with a bayonet.
 Another shows Gaddafi, stripped to the waist, suffering from an apparent gunshot wound to the head, and in a pool of blood, together with jubilant fighters firing automatic weapons in the air.
 A third video, posted on YouTube, shows fighters "hovering around his lifeless-looking body, posing for photographs and yanking his limp head up and down by the hair".
 Another video shows him being stripped naked and verbally abused by his captors.

 Gaddafi's body was taken to Misrata, where a doctor's examination ascertained that he had been shot in the head and abdomen.